netchex/reference-architectures/docs/identity/adds-forest.md

 ## Manageability considerations

-For information about management and monitoring considerations, see [Extending Active Directory to Azure][extending-ad-to-azure].
+For information about management and monitoring considerations, see [Extending Active Directory to Azure][adds-extend-domain].

 For additional information, see [Monitoring Active Directory][monitoring_ad].
 You can install tools such as [Microsoft Systems Center][microsoft_systems_center] on a monitoring server in the management subnet to help perform these tasks.